V-Sekai/godot-hierachical-task-network/README.md

-# tfd_cpp

-Total-order Forward Decomposition Algorithm: an HTN Planner library.
+# Total-order Forward Decomposition Algorithm: an HTN Planner library

 This library provides the TFD algorithm - an HTN Planner so that developers can focus on writing Planning Domain and Planning Problem for their applications.